boruitao/Drug_Response_ML/README.md

-Predict drug responses in cancer
+Predict drug response in cancer